tekperfect/devops-docs/docs/courses/12-Atlassian/labs/atlassian-from-scratch.md

 Create a label with the Key = Name and the Value = "Your_First_Name Atlassian" Set the disk space for the instance to 100GB

+While you are waiting for your instance to install got to atlassian.com and signup for an account.
+You will use this account later to generate a trial license key.

 Download JIRA and Confluence from Atlassians website or the following links

 https://tekperfect-devops-uploads.s3-us-west-1.amazonaws.com/atlassian-jira-software-8.13.1-x64.bin